Also known as: Chronic atrophic pyelonephritis, Vesicoureteric reflux, Nephropathy - reflux or Ureteral reflux

 Reflux nephropathy is a condition in which the kidneys are damaged by the backward flow of urine into the kidney.

-Urine flows from each kidney, through tubes called ureters, and into the bladder.
-When the bladder is full, it squeezes and sends the urine out through your urethra.
-None of the urine should flow back into the ureter when the bladder is squeezing.
-Each ureter has a one-way valve where it enters the bladder, preventing urine from flowing back up the ureter.
+Urine flows from each kidney through tubes called ureters and into the bladder.
+When the bladder is full, it squeezes and sends the urine out through the urethra.
+No urine should flow back into the ureter when the bladder is squeezing.
+Each ureter has a one-way valve where it enters the bladder that prevents urine from flowing back up the ureter.

-But in some people, the urine flows back up to the kidney.
-This is called reflux.
+But in some people, urine flows back up to the kidney.
+This is called vesicoureteral reflux.

-Reflux can occur in people whose ureters do not attach properly to the bladder or if the valves do not work well.
-Children may be born with this problem or other birth defects of the urinary system that cause reflux nephropathy.
+Reflux can occur in people whose ureters do not attach properly to the bladder or whose valves do not work well.
+Children may be born with this problem or may have other birth defects of the urinary system that cause reflux nephropathy.

 Reflux nephropathy can occur with other conditions that lead to a blockage of urine flow, including:

-Reflux nephropathy also can occur from swelling of the ureters after a kidney transplant or trauma to the ureter.
+Reflux nephropathy can also occur from swelling of the ureters after a kidney transplant or from injury to the ureter.

-Some people can have no symptoms from reflux nephropathy.
-The problem may be found when different tests are done for other reasons.
+Some people have no symptoms of reflux nephropathy.
+The problem may be found when kidney tests are done for other reasons.

-Reflux nephropathy is often found when a child is checked for repeat or suspicious bladder infections.
-If reflux is discovered, the child's siblings may also be checked, because reflux can run in families.
+Reflux nephropathy is often found when a child is checked for repeated bladder infections.
+If vesicoureteral reflux is discovered, the child's siblings may also be checked, because reflux can run in families.

 Imaging tests that may be done include:

-The degree of reflux is separated into five different grades.
+Vesicoureteral reflux is separated into 5 different grades.
 Simple or mild reflux often falls into grade I or II.
-How severe the reflux is and how much damage to the kidney is present helps determine treatment.
+The severity of the reflux and amount of damage to the kidney help determine treatment.

-Simple, uncomplicated reflux (called primary reflux) less than grade III can be treated by the following:
+Simple, uncomplicated vesicoureteral reflux (called primary reflux) can be treated with:

-Controlling blood pressure is the most important measure to delay kidney damage.
-Therefore, the doctor may prescribe medicines to control high blood pressure.
-Angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) are used.
+Controlling blood pressure is the most important way to slow kidney damage.
+The health care provider may prescribe medicines to control high blood pressure.
+Angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) are often used.

-If needed, patients will be treated for chronic kidney disease.
+If needed, people will be treated for chronic kidney disease.

-Reflux nephropathy may cause kidney failure in children and young adults.
+Reflux nephropathy may cause kidney failure in children and adults.